lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 !!! note
     This section is under construction

-Pytorch provides mutliple ways to acheieve data parallelism to train the deep learning models effieciently.
+PyTorch provides multiple ways to achieve data parallelism to train the deep learning models efficiently.
 These models are part of the `torch.distributed` sub-package that ships with the main deep learning package.

 Easiest method to quickly prototype if the model is trainable in a multi-GPU setting is to wrap the exisiting model with the `torch.nn.DataParallel` class as shown below,